-Graduate Scholarships & Financial Aid
+Graduate Scholarships and Financial Aid

 The Financial Aid Office determines eligibility for aid programs based on the Federal Methodology legislated by the federal government.
 By filing the FAFSA, a student is applying for federal, state and institutional aid.
 Each FAFSA result is reviewed for completeness and accuracy.
-The College may request additional information from the family to confirm the information reported on the FAFSA is accurate.
-The FAFSA collects information about the student and student’s family including demographic information (name, address, citizenship status, and residency status), the number in the family, the number in college, income, assets, etc. The form requests information from the most recent tax year (for example, for September 2012, you will include information from the 2011 tax returns).
+The university may request additional information from the family to confirm the information reported on the FAFSA is accurate.
+The FAFSA collects information about the student and student’s family including demographic information (name, address, citizenship status, and residency status), the number in the family, the number in university, income, assets, etc. The form requests information from the most recent tax year (for example, for September 2012, you will include information from the 2011 tax returns).

 Federal Direct Loans, Federal Grad PLUS and alternative loans are offered to graduate students as part of a financial aid package.
 Loans are recommended to cover tuition, fees, books and supplies.
 Students may request additional loan funds to cover educational expenses up to their cost of attendance.

 Sometimes a family suffers a change of circumstances in their financial situation.
 A student should inform the Financial Aid Office if there is a change in the family income as a result of unemployment, retirement, lay-off, separation or divorce, or death of a wage-earner.
 The Financial Aid Office will collect additional information and determine if the current financial information results in a change in eligibility.